First published, October 2020; This version, March 2025

 The purpose of this guide is to shine a light on some of the leading female investment professionals and their achievements in the Asia-Pacific region.
-This is by no means an exhaustive list, but we hope to contribute to female inclusion by, not only highlighting the achievement of senior female executives, but also inspiring a new generation of leaders.
+By doing so, we hope to contribute to female inclusion, not only through highlighting the achievement of senior female executives, but also by inspiring a new generation of leaders.

 Progress So Far

-Although progress in improving the female participation rate in board roles has been glacial, there are some signs things are slowly getting better, especially in the last couple of years.
-Multiple initiatives for the promotion and visibility of women in finance have been launched in recent times, creating some momentum to female representation.
+Although progress in improving the rate of female participation in board roles has been slow, there are some signs things are getting better, especially in the last couple of years.
+Multiple initiatives for the promotion and visibility of women in finance have been launched in recent times, adding to the momentum of female representation.

-A long running study in the United Kingdom traces the percentage of female directors on the boards of the top 100 companies listed on the FTSE.
+One of the longest running studies in the world comes from the United Kingdom and traces the percentage of female directors on the boards of the top 100 companies listed on the FTSE.

-The FTSE Women Leaders Report, published in February 2024, shows that the number of female-held directorships among FTSE 100 companies increased from 23.5 per cent in 2015 to 42.6 per cent in October 2023, with 445 women serving on FTSE 100 Boards out of a total of 1044 directorships.
+The FTSE Women Leaders Report, published in February 2025, shows that the number of female-held directorships among FTSE 100 companies increased from 23.5 per cent in 2015 to 44.7 per cent in October 2024.
+It is also an improvement on last year, when this percentage still stood at 42.6.

-In 2022, the FTSE 100 also exceeded the 40 per cent target, three years ahead of the deadline date.
+In 2022, the FTSE 100 exceeded the 40 per cent target for the first time, three years ahead of the deadline date.
+It looks like the participation rate has now firmly established itself above the 40 per cent minimum.

-In Australia, a similar picture has emerged in recent years, albeit somewhat lagging that of the UK.
+In Australia, a similar picture has emerged in recent years.

 The investment industry itself has also become more active in promoting female participation in recent years.
 In October 2020, pension fund HESTA launched a new initiative, called 40:40 Vision, which aims to see women fill at least 40 per cent of executive roles in the ASX 200 by 2030.